metafacture/metafacture-tutorial/02a_Introduction_into_Metafacture-Flux.md

 The [Metafacture Playground](https://metafacture.org/playground) is a webinterface to test and share Metafacture.
 For this introduction we will start with the Playground since it allows a quick start without additional installing.

 In this tutorial we are going to process structured information.
 We call data structured when it organised in such a way is that it easy processable by computers.
-Literary tex t documents like War and Peace are structured only in words and sentences, but a computer doesn’t know which words are part of the title or which words contain names.
+Literary text documents like War and Peace are structured only in words and sentences, but a computer doesn’t know which words are part of the title or which words contain names.
 We had to tell the computer that.
 Today we will download a weather report in a structured format called JSON and inspect it with the command catmandu.

 Lets jump to the Playground to learn how to create workflows: